Department of Arts Education & Physical Education

 Recent Conference Presentations

+Kenny, A. (2018) ‘Musician-Teacher Collaborations: A field of tensions’ Nordic Network for Research in Music Education Conference, Oslo.
 Kenny, A. (2017) ‘Voicing the Musical Lives of Children of Asylum Seekers in Ireland’, International Symposium on the Sociology of Music Education, Institute for Contempory Music Performance, London.

 Kenny, A. (2017) ‘Music at the Margins: Exploring the Musical Lives of Children Living under Direct Provision’, New Frontiers: Arts Participation Amongst Young Refugees & Asylum Seekers, Mary Immaculate College, Limerick.